South East Sussex

 • St. Leonard 16-18 London Road St. Leonards on Sea TN37 6AN Telephone(01424) 272332

 Tastefully refurbished, this pub attracts a mixed crowd of discerning drinkers.
-There are three ever-changing beers, often from local breweries, an excellent wine list and quality bar snacks using local ingredients where possible.
+There are three handpumps which sometimes are all in use with ever changing beers often from local breweries, but there may be only one real ale available at times.
+It boasts an excellent wine list and quality bar snacks using local ingredients where possible.
 There is a raised bar area, plenty of tables and chairs and a warm welcome to all making this re-opened pub well worth visiting.
 Do note the reduced opening times.

 • Welcome 56 Sedlescombe Road North St. Leonards on Sea TN37 7DA Telephone(01424) 233334